relaybox/metrics/README.md

 ## Testing

-Unit tests are built using `vitest`.
+The service unit tests can be found in the `./test` directory.
+Tests are run using the `vitest` runner.

 ```
 npm run test